 Canterbury was being settled at a time when there was a boom in railway construction all over England.
-A rail tunnel between Lyttelton and Christchurch would have been seen as an answer to the problem of getting bulky luggage and goods from the port to the city.
+A rail tunnel between Lyttelton and Christchurch was a way to get bulky luggage and goods from the port to the city.
 But Christchurch did not even have a railway, and a tunnel would be extremely expensive, because of the need to drill through volcanic rock.

 However, with the growth in wool exports in the 1850s, and the increased money this gave the city, the Provincial Council decided to go ahead with the rail tunnel.
 Superintendent William Moorhouse, who had pushed for the project, announced the decision in October 1858.

 Work began in 1860, but the English contractors gave up when they struck rock.
 The Canterbury provincial engineer, Edward Dobson, wrote a report showing that the rock would not be a big problem, and Julius Von Haast confirmed it.
 The decision was made based on the work of these two men to go ahead with the tunnel.
 An Australian contractor was found, and his men started work on the Heathcote end of the tunnel in July 1861.